openZH/covid_19/README.md

 *Important:* Since 09.03.2020, only persons who meet certain test criteria are tested (see "Testkriterien" at www.gd.zh.ch/coronavirus).

+## Cases Canton BE
+COVID19 cases Canton of Bern (BE) - case numbers include persons tested in the Canton of Bern.
+The data is updated once a day (times of collection and update may vary).
+Source: https://www.besondere-lage.sites.be.ch/besondere-lage_sites/de/index/corona/index.html#originRequestUrl=www.be.ch/corona

+## Cases Canton BL
+COVID19 cases Canton of Basel-Landschaft (BL) - case numbers include persons tested in the Canton of Basel-Landschaft.
+The data is updated once a day (times of collection and update may vary).
+Sources are mentioned with the data.

 ## Cases Canton BS
 COVID19 cases Canton of Basel-Stadt (BS) - case numbers include persons tested in the Canton of Basel-Stadt.
 The data is updated once a day (times of collection and update may vary).
 Sources are mentioned with the data.

 ## Cases Canton TG
 COVID19 cases Canton of Thurgau (TG) - case numbers include persons tested in the Canton of Thurgau.
 The data is updated once a day (times of collection and update may vary).
 Source: https://twitter.com/Kanton_Thurgau/status/1239490538417672192

-## Cases Canton BE
-COVID19 cases Canton of Bern (BE) - case numbers include persons tested in the Canton of Bern.
-The data is updated once a day (times of collection and update may vary).
-Source: https://www.besondere-lage.sites.be.ch/besondere-lage_sites/de/index/corona/index.html#originRequestUrl=www.be.ch/corona

 Data of further Cantons is being prepared.
 Please report official Cantonal or other government sources to us: https://twitter.com/OpenDataZH - we will check and give you feedback.
 Thanks!